|Data collection||Death Registrations|

 Traditionally, a normal approximation method has been used to calculate confidence intervals on the assumption that avoidable deaths are normally distributed.
 However, if the number of avoidable deaths is relatively small (fewer than 100), it may be assumed to follow a Poisson probability distribution.
 In such cases, it is more appropriate to use the confidence limit factors from a Poisson distribution table to calculate the confidence intervals instead of a normal approximation method.

-The method now used in calculating confidence intervals for rates based on fewer than 100 deaths was proposed by Dobson and others (1991) as described in APHO, (2008).
+The method now used in calculating confidence intervals for rates based on fewer than 100 deaths was proposed by Dobson and others (1991) as described in APHO (2008).
 In this method, confidence intervals are obtained by scaling and shifting (weighting) the exact interval for the Poisson distributed counts (number of deaths in each year).
 The weight used is the ratio of the standard error of the age-standardised rate to the standard error of the number of deaths.
-The lower and upper 95% CIs are denoted as ASR lower and ASR upper, respectively, and calculated as:
+The lower and upper 95% confidence intervals are denoted as ASR lower and ASR upper, respectively, and calculated as:

 Dl and Du are the exact lower and upper confidence limits for the number of deaths, calculated using confidence limit factors from a Poisson probability distribution table